ashtonpaul/rest-api-guidelines/RESTAPI.md

 - Reponse should include details explaining the condition of the rate-limit
 - Optional to include a Retry-After header within the 429 response
 1. Use HATEOS (Hypermedia as the Engine of Application State) for better navigation through the API
+1. Be mindful about Idempotence.
+Safe methods like GET, HEAD, OPTIONS should return the same result everytime and should only be used for retrieving data and not changing any data.
+Use the appropriate actions e.g DELETE, PUT for such.

 ## FAQ
 1. **Frequently Asked Question 1**